Rul991/auto-telegram/README.md

 # Auto-Telegram

-Auto-Telegram is a Python-based Telegram bot framework that allows you to create and manage custom commands easily.
-It uses the Pyrogram library for interacting with Telegram's API.
+Auto-Telegram is a Python-based Pyrogram app designed to automate message sending on Telegram.
+It interact with Telegram's API, allowing you to create and manage custom commands for seamless message automation.

 ## Features